FunnierBe/.github/profile/README.md

 * Getting the embedded vectors or the hidden state or context
 * Iterative generation, brainstorming, riffing without the meeting hogs, clowns, attention whores

-4. Multijargon Named Entity Recognition
+4. Calling Out Multijargon Stupid-Named Entity misRecognition

 * Double entrendre
 * Ambiguity
 * Puns, malapropisms
 * Finer points
 * Distinction
+* No, you don't understand ... you think you do ... but you DON'T understand.

 5. Joke Generation